 Tech Lead - Round 2

 I was recently laid off from Terradot due to budget cuts after a little more than two years as a founding engineer/tech lead.
-The start up world is a brutal place, the climate space even more so, and I wish the remaining team the best of luck as I cheer them on from the sidelines.
-This was my second time tech leading (first time here) and while I certainly did a far better job, there was still plenty to learn.
+The start up world is a brutal place, the climate space is even more so, and I wish the remaining team the best of luck as I cheer them on from the sidelines.
+This was my second time as a tech lead (first time here) and while I certainly did a far better job, there was still plenty to learn.
 As a forever student, the following are some cleaned up notes I took throughout my journey.

 A team is a reflection of its leader